 I was told by many people that Dr. Honma and Dr. Sato actually visited the headquarter of General MacArthur during the occupation after world war II and those two convinced MacArthur that the Japanese swords are not a weapon, it is an art object.
 Dr. Honma and Dr. Sato did this because MacArthur ordered all Japanese to turn in the swords and forbidden to own them.
 I was told Dr. Honma and Dr. Sato changed MacArthur’s mind.

 But by that time, many swords were already turned in at Akabane (the name of the place in Tokyo), though the valuable ones were hidden.
 Those turned in swords are called Akabane sword.

-A huge number of the swords were taken to the US by the soldiers as a souvenir when they went back to the US.
-About 30 years later after the war around the 60s and 70s, the Japanese sword dealers came to the US and started to buy back many Japanese swords.
+A huge number of swords were taken to the US by the soldiers as a souvenir when they went back to the US.
+About 30 years later after the war around the 1960s and 1970s, the Japanese sword dealers went to the US and started to buy back many Japanese swords.
 I have a few sword dealer friends who did that.
 They advertised that they will buy the Japanese sword in the local newspaper.
 As you can imagine, many swords were in bad shape, some had the wrong kinds of chemical put on.
 But a few were a good one.